How to Prep for the Cyber Job Interview

 Practice Interviewing Skills

 Interviewing skills are soft skills, like listening and speaking.
 Recent graduates of Mission Critical Institute-sponsored programs emphasize the importance of rehearsing for interviews before the real thing.
 Work with a friend or associate, or just answer anticipated questions out loud, to yourself, to prepare for responding during an actual job interview.
-Practice answering typical questions such as “What aspects of your education and background have prepared you for this job?” and “Why are you the best candidate for this position?” completely yet succinctly (in under two minutes).
+Practice answering typical questions such as “What aspects of you’re education and background have prepared you for this job?” and “Why are you the best candidate for this position?” completely yet succinctly (in under two minutes).

-Some interviewers like to ask oddball questions to see how you react, and how well you can think on your feet.
+Some interviewers like to ask oddball questions to see how you react, and how well you can think on you’re feet.
 Research the Internet or ask friends about unusual or unique questions they were asked during the interview; some good examples are here and here.

 Then, prepare a list of questions you’ll want to ask during the interview.
 One of the big ones is salary, but it’s best to hold off on that until you’re contacted for a second interview.
 (You’ll learn more about asking about salary in the How to Ace the Cybersecurity Job Interview blog post.)